simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

     A->>C: SyncToken 123, token X, ack=false
     C->>A: SyncToken 123, token Z, ack=true
     note over A: All tokens received and match
-    A->>D: Start a new connection for this group A->>A: Established 123
+    A->>D: Welcome 123, X=Leader, Y=456, Z=789
     B->>C: SyncToken 123, token Y, ack=false
     note over C: All tokens received and match
     C->>B: SyncToken 123, token Z, ack=true
     note over B: All tokens received and match
+    B->>D: Welcome 123, X=Leader, Y=456, Z=789
+    C->>D: Welcome 123, X=Leader, Y=456, Z=789
+    note over D: Now has all Welomes and they all match.<br>Member now knows how to<br>identify everyone in this group.<br>Starts making new group specific connections
+    D->>A: Establish new queue for this group/member A->>D: Establish new queue for this group/member A->>A: Established 123
-    B->>D: Start a new connection for this group B->>A: Established 123
+    D->>B: Establish new queue for this group/member B->>D: Establish new queue for this group/member B->>A: Established 123
-    C->>D: Start a new connection for this group C->>A: Established 123
+    D->>C: Establish new queue for this group/member C->>D: Establish new queue for this group/member C->>A: Established 123
     note over A: proposal 123 complete
 ```